 We also have a limited number of full tuition scholarships available for each course.
 If you would like to take this course but the cost is getting in the way, please send an email to with a short paragraph about why you want to participate in this writing course.

 Some Frequently Asked Questions about the Writing for Emotional Intelligence Course

 What model of Emotional Intelligence do you use?

 We use the EQ-i 2.0 model, based on the research of Reuven Bar-On.
 This model has 15 skills grouped into 5 composites.
 This course is designed to explore emotions and emotional intelligence competencies through your own writing.
 So there won’t be lessons on each competency, but there will be questions and perpectives from different authors that will invite us to reflect on how different emotions show up in our lives and how our own emotional operating system is working.

-Emotions are scary.
+Emotions can be scary.
 Will this course force me to confront scary emotions?

 No!
 You get to chose.
 You can chose how deeply you want to explore and how much you want to share.

 Do I have to share my writing?

 No, you don’t have to share any of your writing.
 You get to choose how much and how often you share in the online group.
 We have seen how powerful it can be for people to share their writing and have their words be witnessed by others, so we encourage you to gather your bravery and share your words with the group.
 We’re pretty sure you’ll be surprised by how good it feels.
 However, sharing is only powerful when you choose it.